Kei-Eff/PTCG_DeckDB/README.md

-# PTCG_DeckDB
+# Pok&eacute;decks

-Web application for storing user decklists for the Pokémon Trading Card Game
+Pok&eacute;decks is a web application which users can use to manage their Pokémon Trading Card Game decks.